-- We audited 17 federal programs at seven agencies and issued 50 findings and recommendations. - The state expended more than \$20.8 billion in federal funds, including over \$5.6 billion in COVID-related funding. - We questioned whether \$9.1 million in expenditures were appropriately paid with federal funds. - We issued a disclaimer of opinion on the Emergency Solutions Grant program due to a lack of sufficient evidence to complete all audit procedures and form an opinion. - We issued an adverse opinion on the Emergency Rental Assistance program, which indicates program management did not comply in all material respects with certain requirements that could have a direct and material effect on the program.
-This is the first time in 25 years the Audits Division has issued a disclaimer of opinion and adverse opinion. - We issued qualified opinions on: the Coronavirus State and Local Fiscal Recovery Fund; Temporary Assistance for Needy Families; Low-Income Home Energy Assistance Program; Block Grants for Community Mental Health Services; and Block Grants for Prevention and Treatment of Substance Abuse programs.
-Qualified opinions indicate the internal controls are inadequate to prevent or detect significant noncompliance in a timely manner. - We followed up on 54 findings from the prior three years to see if corrective action had been taken at eight agencies.
+- We audited 18 federal programs at 11 agencies and issued 31 findings and recommendations. - The state expended more than \$20.4 billion in federal funds, including over \$3.6 billion in COVID-related funding. - We questioned whether \$2.8 million in expenditures were appropriately paid with federal funds. - We issued a disclaimer of opinion on the Emergency Solutions Grant program due to a lack of sufficient evidence to complete all audit procedures and form an opinion.
+This is the second year in a row we have issued a disclaimer for this program. - We issued qualified opinions on the Low-Income Home Energy Assistance; Block Grants for Community Mental Health Services; Block Grants for Prevention and Treatment of Substance Abuse; Medicaid Cluster; Temporary Assistance for Needy Families; and Rehabilitation Services Vocational Rehabilitation Grants to States programs.
+Qualified opinions indicate the internal controls are inadequate to prevent or detect significant noncompliance in a timely manner. - We followed up on 71 findings from the prior three years to see if corrective action had been taken at nine agencies.